SchnapsterDog/nginx-docker-container/README.md

 ## ⚙ Installation

-### Project setup
+### Project setup for Windows Users

+- open ubuntu app on windows
+- create projects folder at top level
+- clone the schnapsterdog/nginx-docker-container repo from github inside projects folder
-- docker pull schnapsterdog/nginx-docker-container:latest
+- pull the image from dockerhub with docker pull schnapsterdog/nginx-docker-container:latest
+- get the full path of the nginx-docker-container project -> will need for runing the project
-- docker run --rm -p 80:80 nginx-docker-container:latest
+- run the image with docker run --rm -p 80:80 -v /home/yourUbuntuUserName/projects/nginx-docker-container/src:/var/www/html/public schnapsterdog/nginx-docker-container

-- go to localhost url
+#### Real time modification

+- 👉 Now you will be able to see the page that comes from the project using nginx.
+Just type localhost inside your browser.
+- 👉 You can open another terminal of ubuntu in windows.
+Navigate to the projects/nginx-docker-container and type code .
+- 👉 The project will be openned withing your code editor.
+If you change something inside src/index.html file, the changes will be applied immediatelly.

+## Contact

+If you need to learn more about running docker containers, setting up nginx server, please send an e-mail to me via [oliver@akrinum.com](mailto:oliver@akrinum.com).